eli64s/readme-ai/CONTRIBUTING.md

 ## Attribution

-Contributors to our project will be acknowledged in the project's README.md file and AUTHORS.md file.
+Contributors to our project will be acknowledged in the project's README.md file.

 ## License

 By contributing to our project, you agree to license your contributions under the project's open source license.
 The project's license can be found in the [LICENSE](./LICENSE.md) file.

-Thank you for contributing to our project!
+Thank you for your interest in contributing to *readme-ai*!

+---